Student conservation societies from two of the UK’s leading universities have been getting stuck in at Northumberland National Park.

 “We hope they’ll return for another visit in the spring when fingers crossed, we might have some better weather!”

 Northumberland National Park Authority is keen to engage more young people in its volunteering activities.
 The Park is now recruiting for its spring 2018 Young Volunteer Ranger programme.
-If you’re aged between 16 and 25 and interested in this placement scheme, visit www.nnpa.org.uk/placements for more details.
+If you’re aged between 16 and 25 and interested in this placement scheme, visit the placements page of the National Park website for more details.